The Savant Class

 Strategic Superiority

 You can attack twice, instead of once, whenever you take the Attack action on your turn.
-Moreover, you can take the Dash, Disengage, or Help action in place of one of these attacks.
+Moreover, if you use your action to Dash, Dodge, or Disengage, you can make a single attack or issue an Order as a bonus action on that turn.

 Tactical Genius